bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 SJ-Platform Architecture
 ==============================

 A good data processing system needs to be fault-tolerant and scalable; it needs to support micro-batch and event-by-event data processing and must be extensible.
-All these aspects are fulfilled in the Stream Juggler Platform due to its architecture.
+The Stream Juggler Platform architecture fulfills all these aspects.

 The Stream Juggler Platform is an integrated processing system.
 It means the system includes all the parts required to achieve goals: components for computation, administration.
 These parts can be rearranged in different pipelines.
 That allows building sophisticated processing graphs to customize the system.

 SJ-Platform's architecture is designed so that exactly-once processing is performed not only within a single processing block but throughout the entire platform, starting from the moment streams of events are fed to the system and up to the moment the output data are saved in conventional data storage.

-The approach based on loosely coupled blocks with exactly-once processing support throughout the entire pipeline allows for decomposing data processing in order to provide better modularity, performance management and simplicity in development.
+The approach based on loosely coupled blocks with exactly-once processing support throughout the entire pipeline allows to decompose data processing providing better modularity, performance management and simplicity in development.

-At this section, we will take a closer look into the system components, their functions within the data flow pipeline.
+In this section, we will take a closer look into the system components, their functions within the data flow pipeline.

 But first of all, let's get the general idea of the platform structure and concepts.